The Data Stories Contest is back for 2017. Wow us with your best data!

 Once you’ve polished your masterpiece, it’s time for the upload!
 We want your work to travel as widely as possible, so we’re suggesting all of the videos be hosted on YouTube.

 To submit yours, simply use your Google account to upload your file on YouTube.
 Make sure to add a pithy title and a concise description that includes a link to the data set (or sets) you’ve used for your story.
 Mark your video “unlisted” and under the “advanced settings” tab, choose the option “allow embedding.”
-Next, complete the entry form when it becomes available (13 February, 2017).
+Next, complete the entry form.
 It’s that easy!

 Remember, your data sets should be hosted on a free, publicly accessible site—after all, we want your data to wow the world, not just our judges!